TeselaGen/openVectorEditor/README.md

 ## Code (react)
 Require the following components like:
 ```
-import {Editor, RowView} from "open-vector-editor
+import {Editor, RowView} from "open-vector-editor"
 ```

 ### Editor
+To use the <Editor> component, you'll need to do a bit more work to set up a redux store.
+You can see an example repo where this works here: TNRTODO add link here :)
 The `<Editor {...editorProps}/>` component gives you a full blown editor.
 It takes in a list of editorProps as detailed below.
 ### CircularView/CircularViewUnconnected